SDITools/cjar/README.md

     <https://console.adobe.io/integrations>.
 2. Click the **Create New Project** button.
 3. Click the **Add API** button.
+4. Select the Adobe Experience Platform product icon and then choose **Adobe Experience Platform** and click **Next**. (need to fill in the rest of this process…)
-4. Select the Experience Cloud product icon and then choose **Customer Journey Analytics** and click **Next**.
+5. Select the Experience Cloud product icon and then choose **Customer Journey Analytics** and click **Next**.
-5. Select **Option 1** and then click **Generate keypair**
+6. Select **Option 1** and then click **Generate keypair**
-6. A config.zip file will automatically download on your system.
+7. A config.zip file will automatically download on your system.
 Note what directory this was downloaded into, we will need this file alter.
-7. Click the **Next** button.
+8. Click the **Next** button.
-8. Select the Product Profiles you want to access to.
+9. Select the Product Profiles you want to access to.
 Click **Save configured API**.
-9. Copy and paste the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID and paste them into a .Renviron file in the project or user directory.
+10. Copy and paste the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID and paste them into a .Renviron file in the project or user directory.
-10. Locate the config.zip file that automatically downloaded in step 6.
+11. Locate the config.zip file that automatically downloaded in step 6.
     Unzip the file and move the ‘private.zip’ file into your working directory.
 The location of this file will be needed as the value of the **CJA\_PRIVATE\_KEY** variable.